mdedwards/slippery-chicken/install.md

 (set-sc-config 'csound-command "/opt/homebrew/bin/csound")
 ```

+To find out where a particular program is, you can call e.g. `which ffprobe`
+in most terminals.

 That's it.
-Now you should be able to start working with slippery-chicken.
+You should now be able to start working with slippery-chicken.

 ---